Guide: deny-others rules

 - Gradually migrating to a Zero Trust model by using

-to discover existing allowed traffic (see Build a Zero Trust deployment backlog).
+enforce: falseto discover existing allowed traffic (see Build a Zero Trust deployment backlog).

-Writing deny-others
+Writing deny-others Rules

-rule to control SSH access to a DATACENTER
+Let's construct an ingress-deny-others rule to control SSH access to a DATACENTER network.

 Defining the Target Network